tomverbeure/ecp5_jtag/README.md

 The JTAGG primitive has the following IO pins:

 * JTCK: output.
-Connected to the the external TCK pin.
+Connected to the external TCK pin.
 * JTDI: output.
-Connected to the the external TDI pin.
+Connected to **a registered version of the external TDI pin**.
 * JSHIFT: output.
 High when the FPGA TAP is in Shift-DR state.
 * JUPDATE: output.
 High when the FPGA TAP is in Update-DR state.
 * JRSTN: output.
 Low when the TAP is in Test-Logic-Reset state.